 The global development finance landscape is changing rapidly.
-Whereas several large multilateral development banks and Western governments once acted as the primary sources of development assistance, the "market" for development finance is now characterized by a wide variety of actors with diverse interests and capabilities (Klein and Harford 2005; Brainard and Chollet 2007; Manning 2006; IDA 2008; Woods 2008; The Economist 2009; Fengler and Kharas 2010; Severino and Ray 2010).
+Whereas several large multilateral development banks and Western governments once acted as the primary sources of development finance, the "market" for external grants and loans is now characterized by a wide variety of actors with diverse interests and capabilities (Klein and Harford 2005; Brainard and Chollet 2007; Manning 2006; IDA 2008; Woods 2008; The Economist 2009; Fengler and Kharas 2010; Severino and Ray 2010).
 Global reporting systems have not kept pace with these changes.
 China, Venezuela, Russia, and Iran together reportedly provide tens of billions of dollars of development finance each year (Walz and Ramachandran 2011).
-However, none of these sovereign governments have opted to participate in existing reporting systems, such as the OECD's Creditor Reporting System (OECD CRS), the International Aid Transparency Initiative (IATI), or AidData.2 This makes it difficult to gauge the nature, scope and impact of the development finance activities of these actors, fueling uncertainty and speculation about the intentions of these non-Western donors.
+However, none of these sovereign governments have opted to participate in existing reporting systems, such as the OECD's Creditor Reporting System (OECD CRS), the International Aid Transparency Initiative (IATI), or AidData.2 This makes it difficult to gauge the nature, scope and impact of the development finance activities of these actors, fueling uncertainty and speculation about the intentions of non-Western donors.

-In an attempt to help address this issue, in January 2012 AidData conducted a pilot initiative using media-based data collection (MBDC) methods to track project-level Chinese development finance to Africa from 2000-2011.3 Political scientists, economists, sociologists, geographers, and computer scientists have already leveraged MBDC methodologies for a variety of purposes-for example, tracking violent and non-violent conflict incidents; documenting the scale, scope, and impact of natural and man-made disasters; and studying patterns of political interaction and sentiment (Schrodt and Gerner 1994; King and Lowe 2003; Shellman 2008; Leetaru 2010; Raleigh et al. 2010; Yonamine and Schrodt 2011; EM-DAT 2012;
+In an attempt to help address this issue, AidData recently developed a set of open source data collection methods to track project-level Chinese development finance to Africa.
+Political scientists, economists, sociologists, geographers, and computer scientists have previously used open source and media-based methodologies to tracking violent and non-violent conflict incidents; document the scale, scope, and impact of natural and man-made disasters; and study patterns of political interaction and sentiment (Schrodt and Gerner 1994; King and Lowe 2003; Shellman 2008; Leetaru 2010; Raleigh et al. 2010; Yonamine and Schrodt 2011; EM-DAT 2012; Hendrix et al. forthcoming).
+However, the study of development finance allocation and impact has not yet benefited from the systematic application of such methods.
+Several ad-hoc efforts had been undertaken, but none had resulted in systematic, transparent, and replicable data collection procedures (Foster et al. 2008; Lum et al. 2009; Gallagher et al. 2012).